 Dr. Nichols earned her doctorate in veterinary medicine at Colorado State University in 1996 and her CCRP in 2004.
 She has been in both general and rehabilitation practice ever since.
 Dr. Nichols is an instrument-rated commercial pilot and flight instructor.
 She is certified to teach Meyers Briggs assessments for teams and individuals.
 She also enjoys coaching veterinary teams around the United States in performing at their best by utilizing the Meyers Briggs tools.
 She is passionate about mentoring to create high-functioning teams.

-Dr. Nichols is fluent in Spanish, conversant in Italian and is learning to speak French.
-As the current AAHA President, her goal is to improve the perceived value of veterinary medicine, veterinary practice teams and, importantly, the public perception of accreditation by AAHA.
+Dr. Nichols is fluent in Spanish, conversant in Italian, and is learning to speak French.
+As the current AAHA President, her goal is to improve the perceived value of veterinary medicine, veterinary practice teams, and, importantly, the public perception of accreditation by AAHA.

-Janet Van Dyke, DVM, DACVSMR, CCRT
+DVM, DACVSMR, CCRT

 Dr. Janet Van Dyke, a 1981 graduate of the University of Illinois College of Veterinary Medicine, completed her internship and surgical residency at the Animal Medical Center in New York City.
 She then owned and operated Veterinary Consultants, Inc., a mobile surgical practice focusing on canine orthopedics and sports medicine, with locations in New York, Chicago, and Michigan.
 Recognizing how many canine patients benefitted from rehabilitation therapy, she founded the Canine Rehabilitation Institute in 2002 to train and certify veterinary and physical therapy professionals in canine rehabilitation.

-Dr. Van Dyke lectures internationally and consults regularly with veterinary and physical therapy boards on legislative issues related to veterinary rehabilitation.
-She has served on the boards of directors of the International Veterinary Academy of Pain Management (IVAPM), the American Association of Rehabilitation Veterinarians (AARV) where she served as President, and the Veterinary Orthopedic Society (VOS) where she is Past President.
+Dr. Van Dyke lectures internationally and regularly consults with veterinary and physical therapy boards on legislative issues related to veterinary rehabilitation.
+She has served on the boards of directors of the International Veterinary Academy of Pain Management (IVAPM), the American Association of Rehabilitation Veterinarians (AARV), where she served as President, and the Veterinary Orthopedic Society (VOS), where she is Past President.